ironest/portfolio-site/README.md

 ### Wireframes

-The process used to create the portfolio project followed the approach defined as "Mobile First".
+In the creation of my ‘portfolio project’, I implemented **mobile first** design principles.
+Mobile first, is a popular trend within the UX design and development communities.
+This paradigm involves designing a site (or an app) for mobile user initially and then scaling up for larger devices.
-This is a popular trend within the UX design and development communities.
-In short, the paradigm means designing a site (or an app) for mobile before designing it for the desktop Web—or any other device.
+When implementing my wireframes (see below), I relied heavily on the use of **Flexbox** layouts.
+Flexbox, was the best solution as it gave me the ability to alter the height, width and order of my containers to best use the available space.

-While implementing below wireframes, I made large use of the FLEXBOX layout which ended up being the best choice as it gave my containers the ability to alter their width/height (and order) to best fill the available space.
-Due to this great advantage, after finishing the mobile implementation, I did not have to go through any wireframe design for the desktop media.
+Due to the utility of Flexbox, once I implemented by mobile design, I was able to scale for desktop without needing to create an additional wireframe.

 <img src="./docs/wireframe_mobile.png" alt="Screenshot of mobile wireframes" />